vachanukb04/32-Bit-RISC-V-based-CPU/Day-1/README.md

 Below image is an example of Stopwatch application -
 ![Stop watch example](https://github.com/vachanukb04/32-Bit-RISC-V-based-CPU/blob/master/Images/Day-1/Stop%20watch%20example.png)
 A C program is an input to the compiler and output of the compiler is RISC-V instruction.
-These RISC-V instructions goes as input to the assembler and output of this is binary numbers taht enters into our hardware.
+These RISC-V instructions goes as input to the assembler and output of this is binary numbers that enters into our hardware.

+We have one more interface between ISA to hardware and that's *"Hardware Description Language"*.
+We need an RTL that our hardware understands any instructions to perform any operation.
+This RTL is then sysnthesized to gate level and is converted into layout (RTL2GDS flow).